 Kathmandu Memorial Bursary

-CSPs can helps with funds locally that provide support for instructors, new activity, and equipment
+Active Partnerships (formerly County Sports Partnerships / CSPs) can help with funds locally that provide support for instructors, new activity, and equipment.

-Every English county has a County Sports Partnership (CSP).
-One role of the CSP is to support local clubs and coaches/instructors to access funding to help them to deliver sport.
-Check out the website for your local CSP to see what support they can offer you.
-Many CSPs will have funding to help train coaches & instructors, to set up new sessions (such as Sportivate and Satellite Clubs), and to promote new activity.
+Every English county has an Active Partnership (AP).
+One role of the AP is to support local clubs and coaches/instructors to access funding to help them to deliver sport.
+Check out the website for your local AP to see what support they can offer you.
+Some APs will have funding to help train coaches & instructors, to set up new sessions, and to promote new activity.
 They will also be able to advise on other local funding that you may be able to access.